marcopeocchi/yt-dlp-web-ui/README.md

 # yt-dlp Web UI

-A terrible web ui for yt-dlp.
+A not so terrible web ui for yt-dlp.
 Created for the only purpose of *consume* videos from my server/nas.
 I will eventually make this better as soon as I can.
 Not in the immediate.

+**Background jobs now are retrieved.
+It's still rudimentary but it leverages** **on yt-dlp resume feature**

 <img src="https://i.ibb.co/7VBK1PY/1.png">

 ## Now with dark mode